 - Some types of financial aid

 The bottom line

 While the CARD Act states that cardholders must be able to afford credit card payments, issuers can set their own income requirements, which they generally don’t publicize.
 Credit card issuers factor your income holistically into your debt-to-income ratio to determine whether or not you’ll be able to make minimum monthly payments, and therefore whether or not they should approve your application.
-If you earn no or low income, receive government assistance or are a student, there are a number of income streams you can factor into your net annual income on your credit card application beyond traditional wages.
+And if you have no or low income, receive government assistance or are a student, there are a number of income streams you can factor into your net annual income on your credit card application beyond traditional wages.